Skip to main content

 Depression is one of the most common and most treatable psychological conditions — but it's also one of the most misunderstood.
 It's not one thing.
 It exists on a spectrum, takes many forms, and frequently overlaps with other conditions that require their own targeted treatment.
 Getting better starts with understanding what you're actually dealing with.

-Dr. Alex Crenshaw offers depression evaluations for adults at Peachtree Psychology's Roswell office.
+Dr. Alex Crenshaw offers depression evaluations for adults virtually via secure telehealth.
 These are structured clinical assessments designed to identify what's driving your symptoms, rule out overlapping conditions, and give you a clear treatment direction.
 Learn more about our psychological testing and diagnostic evaluations.

 Depression Isn't Always What People Expect